nosas/blog/performance_classification/article.md

 When recall is high, we can trust the model to not mislabel positive classes as negative.

 If our goal is identifying an object in a scene, and the false negatives are not a concern, then we should optimize for precision.
-For example, counting the number of cars on a busy street or trees in forest photos or fish in aquarium photos is a good example of precision.
+For example, counting the number of cars on a busy street or trees in forest photos or fish in aquarium photos.
-Missing an object or two, is not detrimental to our goal of identifying the objects.
+Missing an object or two is not detrimental to our goal of identifying the objects.

 Now, imagine our model's task is to identify cancer in x-rays.
-We're provided a realistic dataset with 1000 x-rays, where the vast majority of the x-rays do *not* contain cancer.
+We're provided a realistic dataset with 1000 x-rays where the vast majority of the x-rays do *not* contain cancer.
 Therefore, we can consider cancer in x-rays to be a rare class.
 Our goal is to guarantee correct identification of all cancer samples in the dataset.
 Mistakenly classifying a cancerous x-ray as cancer-free is a serious mistake that would ruin our credibility.

 Optimizing for recall will decrease the number of false negatives and ensure no x-rays containing cancer fly under our radar.
-This optimization will strengthen the model's ability to recognize rare classes and reach our goal to identify all cancer samples.
+This optimization will both strengthen the model's ability to recognize rare classes and reach our goal to correctly identify all cancer samples.
-Alternatively, if we optimize our model's precision, then we decrease the chances of misclassifying cancer-free x-rays as cancerous.
+Alternatively, if we optimize our model's precision, then we decrease the number of false positives - misclassifying cancer-free x-rays as cancerous.
 This neither improves our model's ability to classify cancer nor reaches our goal of identifying all cancer samples.

 There are cases where we should optimize for either precision or recall but, realistically, we should optimize both.